UniMath/agda-unimath/src/graph-theory/stereoisomerism-enriched-undirected-graphs.lagda.md

 ## Idea

-A stereoisomerism between two `(A,B)`-enriched undirected graphs is an equivalence between their underlying undirected graphs.
+A stereoisomerism between two `(A,B)`-enriched undirected graphs is an equivalence between their underlying undirected graphs preserving the shape of the vertices.
 This concept is derived from the concept of stereoisomerism of chemical compounds.

 ## Definition